kluctl/kluctl/docs/deployments.md

 `group`, `kind`, `namespace` and `name` can be omitted, which results in all objects matching. `fieldPath` must be a valid [JSON Path](https://goessner.net/articles/JsonPath/). `fieldPath` may also be a list of JSON paths.

+The JSON Path implementation used in kluctl has extended support for wildcards in field names, allowing you to also specify paths like `metadata.labels.my-prefix-*`.

 # Order of deployment
 Deployments are done in parallel, meaning that there are usually no order guarantees.
 The only way to somehow control order, is by placing [barriers](#barrier) between kustomize deployments.
 You should however not overuse barriers, as